TritonDataCenter/containerpilot/README.md

 {"level":"fatal","msg":"The ice breaks!","number":100,"omg":true,"time":"2014-03-10 19:57:38.562543128 -0400 EDT"}
 ```

-#### Metrics (Optional):
+#### Telemetry (Optional):

-If a `metrics` option is provided, Containerbuddy will expose a [Prometheus](http://prometheus.io) HTTP client interface that can be used to scrape performance metrics.
-The metrics interface is advertised as a service to the discovery service similar to services configured via the `services` block.
-Each `sensor` for the metrics service will run periodically and record values in the [Prometheus client library](https://github.com/prometheus/client_golang).
-A Prometheus server can then make HTTP requests to the metrics endpoint.
+If a `telemetry` option is provided, Containerbuddy will expose a [Prometheus](http://prometheus.io) HTTP client interface that can be used to scrape performance telemetry.
+The telemetry interface is advertised as a service to the discovery service similar to services configured via the `services` block.
+Each `sensor` for the telemetry service will run periodically and record values in the [Prometheus client library](https://github.com/prometheus/client_golang).
+A Prometheus server can then make HTTP requests to the telemetry endpoint.

-Details of how to configure the metrics endpoint and how the metrics endpoint works can be found in the [metrics README](https://github.com/joyent/containerbuddy/blob/master/metrics/README.md).
+Details of how to configure the telemetry endpoint and how the telemetry endpoint works can be found in the [telemetry README](https://github.com/joyent/containerbuddy/blob/master/telemetry/README.md).

 #### Other fields: